jepiqueau/angular-sqlite-app-starter/README.md

 | Maintainer        | GitHub                                    | Social |
 | ----------------- | ----------------------------------------- | ------ |
 | Quéau Jean Pierre | [jepiqueau](https://github.com/jepiqueau) |        |

-# Ionic/Angular SQLite App Starter

-Ionic/Angular application demonstrating the use of the ```@capacitor-community/sqlite``` plugin and can be use as an Ionic/Angular application starter.

 ## Installation